 The GM provided updates on several operational items: - The crew continues general maintenance at the WWTP. - The new Operator-in-Training is progressing well. - Staff is preparing buildings for painting, organizing the shop, relocating fruit trees, and performing regular WWTP maintenance.
 Anchor Bay Force Main Issue: The GM reported a leak in the force main serving Anchor Bay.
 Timbercove Construction was called and repaired the issue within a few days.
 Communications Project: - The GM discussed the ongoing communication issue and reported receiving a $14,000 quote from Aqua Sierra for a SCADA system upgrade. - He mentioned wanting to obtain an additional quote from a company he met at a recent conference in Tahoe.
 Landslide/Geotechnical Evaluation: - The GM presented a quote of $11,025 from a geotechnical specialist for core drilling to assess the stability of the plant access road following a landslide earlier this year.
-Compliance and Operations: - All required water quality samples were conducted in accordance with the WDR order. - Day-to-day operations of the treatment plant and collection system are running smoothly.
+Compliance and Operations: - All required water quality samples were conducted in accordance with the Waste Discharge Requirements order. - Day-to-day operations of the treatment plant and collection system are running smoothly.

 Finance Director Report

-- The FD reported approx. $140,000 in accounts receivable and under $15,000 in accounts payable. - She announced her intent to retire by year-end and is working with Susannah on a new finance procedures manual. - The District is operating in the black due to rate increases.
+- The Finance Director (FD) reported approximately $140,000 in accounts receivable and under $15,000 in accounts payable. - She announced her intent to retire by year-end and is working with Susannah on a new finance procedures manual. - The District is operating in the black due to rate increases.

 Action Items